On Boundaries No Is A Complete Sentence

 It is a good idea, in these cases, to reset the boundary harder.
 For instance, if the boundary was your waist, back it up to “don’t touch me at all until I initiate it”.
 If they cross again, move to “don’t touch me at all”.
 If they cross again, boundary them right out of your life.

 You don’t owe anyone an explanation when you say no. No is a complete sentence.
 And when someone is demanding an explanation, nearly always doing it for their benefit, not yours.
 They want information that they can use to turn your no into a yes.
 We are socialized to believe that it is rude to simply say “no”, but in reality, it’s often the kindest way to end a bad situation.

 Incidentally, this is a common tactic of potential abusers.
 They will sidle up to you in a bar, ask you to dance or drink or go home with them, and when you say no, especially if you had socialized at all before you said no, they will practically throw a fit about your obligation to tell them why you said no. They are counting on it being socially uncomfortable to continue to turn them down.
 So turn them down anyhow.

 Attempts to guilt or trick you into saying yes

 When someone threatens suicide, specifically, as a guilt tactic, there is only one way to handle it that covers all the bases (and it’s not a perfect solution).
 You tell them that they have two choices.
-They can either go to an emergency room to be evaluated for suicidal ideation, or you will call a family member, close friend, or the police and ask for a “well-check” on them.
+They can either go to an emergency room to be evaluated for suicidal ideation right now, on their own, or you will call a family member, close friend, or the police and ask for a “well-check” on them.
 This serves to both ensure their safety and not make their actions your responsibility.

 Saying or implying that you “owe” them your time, feelings, or other resources